syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 #### How to save diagram in PDF Format

- To save a diagram as a PDF, choose any PDF printer (like “Microsoft Print To PDF”) under Printer section.
+To save a diagram as PDF, choose any PDF printer (like “Microsoft Print To PDF”) under Printer section.

 ![Printer List](Printing_images/printerlist.png)

 ### Scaling
  SfDiagram provides support to scale the diagram whether to print as single page or split into multiple pages.
-Scaling options can be changed by setting `PrintingService.PrintManager.SelectedScaleIndex` property.
+Scaling options can be changed by setting the `PrintingService.PrintManager.SelectedScaleIndex` property.

 {% tabs %}